-Mrs Olatunji, the mother of a little darling I regularly babysat had invited me for lunch a while ago, and I just kept putting it off.
+Mrs Olatunji, the mother of a little darling I regularly babysat, had invited me for lunch a while ago.
+I just kept putting it off.
 You see, news of my newly ‘mothered’ state had spread around the estate, and I knew Mrs Olatunji simply wanted freshly baked gossip to feed to her cronies.

 As I walked back to my apartment, NJ strapped snugly to my chest, I checked my email and saw that my boss had extended her trip by a week, but still insisted that my ‘maternity leave’ was over and I was to report back to the office the following week.

 I sighed as I read the email, wondering again if I was really up to the task of juggling a job and being a Mom.
 Especially seeing as the ‘father’ figure would not prove helpful at all.

 My mind was still deeply processing these thoughts, so I didn’t really notice the Ford SUV parked by my block of flats.